 Here it costs $0.12 per kWh for electricity(check your local bill for your cost per kilowatt hour) that means each time you run the dryer it costs $0.40.
 That may not seem like much but that means if you are doing 5 loads of laundry per week, it’s costing you an extra $8.58 per month on your electric bill.
 If you are doing 8 loads of laundry a week, it’s costing you $13.75 per month on your electric bill.
 If you don’t have to spend that extra $100 – $200 a year, why would you?
 Line-dry your clothes!

 Even if you don’t have enough room to put up a big clothesline in the backyard you could use one of these Clothesline Trees or you can get a single clothesline in the camping section of Walmart that you can easily take down and put up.
 If it’s winter, or you can’t line dry because of allergies or restrictions in your neighborhood, get an indoor drying rack.
 That’s what we have!

 Make a bills checklist.

-My hubby started doing this several years ago.
+My husband started doing this several years ago.
 We are both pretty good at remembering dates but occasionally when you get busy, something can slip your mind, like a bill payment.
 And even though you still remember and get it paid they tack on a late fee.
 The average credit card late fee is $39.
 That’s a lot!
 If you are late on your payment just 3 times in one year that’s over $100.

-What my hubby did was type up a list of the bills that need to be paid each month in the order they need to be paid.
-If the date of one changed each month, he would leave that blank and as soon as we know we fill it in.
+What my husband did was type up a list of the bills that need to be paid each month in the order they need to be paid.
+If the date of one changed each month, he would leave that blank, and as soon as we know we fill it in.
 Each time we pay a bill we cross it off on the list.
 Don’t forget to put the list somewhere you can easily find it and it’s easily seen.

 Clean out your clothing.